Indonesia: Alor + Halmahera + Sumbawa - July 2018

-Near Bali, Indonesia, Sumbawa Island and its volcanoes offer a fantastic variety of dives.
+Near Bali, in Indonesia, the island of Sumbawa and its volcanoes offer a fantastic diversity of dives.
 From manta rays to nudibranches, the underwater world is full of wonders...

 Sumbawa is the last stop on my Indonesian journey of July 2018.
 Another island a little away from the traditional tourist routes for now.
 Located in the region known as the Lesser Sunda Islands (Nusa Tenggara), Sumbawa is very close to the well-known Bali and Lombok (in the West) and to the famous Komodo National Park (in the East).

 Obviously, it's the prospect of exploring the reputedly splendid underwater world that drew me there... 😉 And I wasn't disappointed.

-I had spotted for a while the Kalimaya Dive Resort, a new dive hotel opened in 2016 (and for now the only one in the area), which seemed to have everything to please me, judging by the first reports found on the internet ...
-So I decided to go see that myself!
+I had spotted for a while the Kalimaya Dive Resorta new diving hotel opened in 2016 (and for the moment the only one in the area), which seemed to have everything to please me, judging by the first reviews found on the internet...
+So I decided to go and see it myself!

-Between the airport in Bima and Kalimaya, it takes about two hours.
-The resort is right next to a fishing village called Poja, north of the port of Sape, the "big" town ...
-This is where:
+From the airport in Bima to Kalimaya, it takes about two hours to drive.
+The resort is right next to a fishing village called Poja, north of the port of Sape, the "big" town in the area...
+It's there :

 A brief overview of Sumbawa

 The few tourists who stay in Sumbawa are mainly surfers.
-They go to the west coast, opposite Lombok.
-In the north-west, a little seaside tourism has also developed around the marine reserve of the islands of Moyo and Medang, in front of the Tambora volcano (the area has just been recognized "Biosphere reserve" by Unesco).
+They go rather on the west coast, opposite Lombok.
+In the northwest, a little beach tourism has also developed around the marine reserve of the islands of Moyo and Medang, opposite the volcano Tambora (the area has just been recognized "biosphere reserve" by Unesco).